iarsystems/bx-docker/README.md

 The IAR Build Tools are now __ready to use__.

-> __Notes__
-> * It is possible to customize the `IAR_LMS_SETTINGS_DIR` environment variable to point a different location.
+>:warning: It is possible to customize the `IAR_LMS_SETTINGS_DIR` environment variable to point a different location.
 The location does not necessarily need to belong to the _build tools user_, but requires read/write/execute (`rwx`) access permissions.
 If the chosen location is volatile, such as `/tmp/.lms`, the Host license setup will need to be run every time after the Host reboots.

-> * There are cases where a Firewall could be preventing the Host from reaching the IAR License Server.
+>:warning: There are cases where a Firewall could be preventing the Host from reaching the IAR License Server.
 IAR Systems provides a [__Tech Note__][lms-port-url] covering such cases.

-> * Access the [__Installation and Licensing User Guide for Linux__][ug-lms2-lx-1-url] for more information.
+>:warning: Access the [__Installation and Licensing User Guide for Linux__][ug-lms2-lx-1-url] for more information.

 [ug-lms2-lx-1-url]: https://netstorage.iar.com/SuppDB/Public/UPDINFO/014853/common/doc/lightlicensemanager/UserGuide_LMS2_LX.ENU.pdf